amirulsizan/SeismicSpaceAI/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-EarthCosmosPredict - Integrating Earthquake and Cosmic Weather Predictions for a Safer World
+ SeismicSpaceAI - Integrating Earthquake and Cosmic Weather Predictions for a Safer World